WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### Will my coins be fully private after mixing with Wasabi?

-This depends how you handle your transactions after the coinjoin.
+This depends how you handle your outputs after the coinjoin.
 There are multiple ways how you can unintentionally undo the mixing by being careless.
-F.ex, if you make a 1.8 btc transaction into Wasabi, do the coinjoin, and then make one single outgoing transaction of 1.8 btc (minus fees), a third party observer can reasonably assume that both transactions very likely belong to one single entity, due to both amounts being virtually the same even though if they have been through a coinjoin.
+F.ex, if you make a 1.8 btc transaction into Wasabi, do the coinjoin, and then make one single outgoing transaction of 1.8 btc (minus fees), a third party observer can reasonably assume that both transactions belong to one single entity, due to both amounts being virtually the same even though if they have been through a coinjoin.
 In this scenario, Wasabi will barely make any improvement to your privacy (it might still have a mild protective effect against unsophisticated observers).

 Another deanonymizing scenario happens when you combine mixed outputs with unmixed ones when sending (a third party will able to make the connection between them as belonging to the same sender).
 Fortunately, Wasabi’s user interface does make a strong effort to prevent that.